 Before removing the top cover, I find it convenient to remove one or two parts and do some unsoldering.
 There is no real physical reason for this except that I like to avoid balancing the camera on the exposed circuitry under the top cover while working on the top and sides.
 First, locate the battery switch on the bottom.
 It’s right next to the flash circuit board so check the section above before proceeding.
-Remove the retaining screw, and save the glass-fibre insulator.
+Remove the retaining screw, and save the glass-fiber insulator.
 Once this is done, the flex-board on the bottom plate should be detached from the plate.
 (Provided of course that you have successfully removed the screws embedded in the glue!)
 At the other end, the two blue wires should be unsoldered, and the solder tag next to it should also be unsoldered.
 The six tabs here should be unsoldered too.
 We should now remove the top cover.
 To do this we must first remove the retaining screws.
 Two of these are behind the eyecup.
 Another two are partly concealed.
 One in the battery compartment.
 Another here.
 Before lifting the cover set the selector dial to ‘Lock’.
 Lift the lid carefully, and… If this looks a bit scary, don’t worry.
 Just note the position of the selector.
 (The big round transparent thing on the right.)
 You will need to make sure of the position when replacing the top.
 The green board in the middle of the shot will need some of its wires unsoldering but not yet.
 Make sure you make a note of the wire locations on this.
 WARNING: THIS BOARD CONNECTS TO THE FLASH TUBE, IT MAY BITE!

 Preparing to Separate the Film Transport

 Under the flexi-board, the rewind gear housing is revealed.
 Remove this and the gear underneath.
-Take not of the location of the spring.
+Take note of the location of the spring.
 We should now be ready to remove the mirror cage and shutter assembly.

 Removing Cage and Shutter